diego-ruben-cruz/CMPE189-HomeRepo-Fall-2023/Utility.md

 ## Useful Commands

-Here is a useful set of commands to quickly clean ns3 and build it anew:
+Here is a useful set of commands to quickly clean ns3 and build it anew, run them one at a time:

 ```cmd
 ./ns3 clean